grantsrb/gordongames/README.md

 - `spacing_limit`: int - if greater than 0, limits the spacing between the player and dispenser, and the ending button and dispenser to be within `spacing_limit` steps on either side of the dispenser's initial position.
 If `rand_locs` is false, the player and ending button will always be `spacing_limit` steps away symmetrically centered on the dispenser.
 - `rand_timing`: bool - if true, the timing of the initial display phase is stochastic so that the agent cannot simply count the number of frames rather than the number of target items.
 - `timing_p`: float between 0 and 1 - the probability of an animation step displaying the next target object.
 A value of 1 means the agent could count the number of frames instead of the number of target items.
 A value of 0 will not allow the game to progress past the animation phase.
+- `max_steps`:  positive valued int or None - the maximum number of steps an episode can take.
+- `zipf_exponent`: float or None - if not None, the target quantities are sampled proportionally to the zipfian distribution with the argued exponent. p = 1/(n^z) where n is the target quantity, z is the zipfian exponent and p is the likelihood.

 Each of these options are member variables of the environment and will come into effect after the environment is reset.
 For example, if you wanted to use 1-5 targets in game A, you can be set this using the following code: